airblade/geo_tools/README.md

 ## To Do

 * Get tests to run transactionally so we don't have to clean out database in every single #setup method.
+* Refactor the multiple string columns into a single string column (per lat. and per lng.), and use virtual attributes to map the single db field back and forth to multiple form fields.
+Add a float to 'cache' the lat/lng values.
+This will simplify the code significantly.
 * Add a validation for the overall latitude and longitude values (to catch for example 90°00.01′N).
 * Use `method` in the form helpers so user can give database columns different names (e.g. my_lat_degrees, etc).
   See the way Paperclip allows different attachment names.